Claire Clairmont: Early life

 Clairmont was born in 1798 in Brislington, near Bristol, England, the second child and only daughter of Mary Jane Vial Clairmont.
 Throughout her childhood, she was known as Jane.
 In 2010 the identity of her father was discovered to be John Lethbridge (1746–1815, after 1804 Sir John Lethbridge, 1st Baronet) of Sandhill Park, near Taunton in Somerset.
 Her mother had identified him as a "Charles Clairmont", adopting the name Clairmont for herself and her children to disguise their illegitimacy.
-It appears that the father of her first child, Charles, was Charles Abram Marc Gaulis, "a merchant and member of a prominent Swiss family, whom she met in Cadiz".
+It appears that the father of her first child, Charles, was Charles Abram Marc Gaulis, "a merchant and member of a prominent Swiss family, whom she met in Cádiz".

 In December 1801, when Clairmont was three years old, her mother married a neighbour, the writer and philosopher William Godwin.
 This brought her two stepsisters: Godwin's daughter, later Mary Shelley, only eight months her senior, and his stepdaughter Fanny Imlay, a couple of years older.
 Both were the daughters of Mary Wollstonecraft, who had died four years before, but whose presence continued to be felt in the household.
 The new couple soon became the parents of a son, which completed the family.

 All five children were influenced by Godwin's radical anarchist philosophical beliefs.
 Both parents were well-educated and they co-wrote children's primers on Biblical and classical history, and ran a bookshop and publishers known as the Juvenile Library.
 Godwin encouraged all of his children to read widely and give lectures from early childhood.

 Mary Jane Clairmont was a sharp-tongued woman, who often quarrelled with Godwin and favoured her own children over her husband's.
 She contrived to send her volatile and emotionally intense daughter to boarding school for a time, so providing her with more formal education than her stepsisters.
 Unlike Mary, Claire Clairmont was fluent in French as a teenager and was later credited with fluency in five languages.
 Despite their different treatment, the girls grew close and remained in contact for the rest of their lives.